- First read carefully all of the information below.

 The Right Reverend Oscar Joseph, O.C.C.O. holds a Master’s of Science in Education, doctoral degrees in Sacred Theology (Scripture) and Christian Counseling, as well as several honorary doctorates.

 He has been a TV and radio personality, former pastor of a local conservative Anglican Church, college educator, retreat master and seminar leader.

-    Ordained a priest in 1993, Abbot Oscar Joseph is currently a Bishop in the Independent Anglican Church, Canada Synod and serves as the Abbot General of the Cistercian Order of the Holy Cross.
+Ordained a priest in 1993, Abbot Oscar Joseph is currently a Bishop and serves as the Abbot General of the Cistercian Order of the Holy Cross.
 The Cistercian Order is a contemplative worldwide religious Order and one of the oldest of its type.
 Abbot Oscar Joseph has been called a leader in the Benedictine movement in the United States.